Financial Institutions; Depository Institutions & Non-Depository Institutions

 Commercial Bank

-Commercial banks actually offer a full range of services like offers checking accounts, savings accounts, maybe has lending services, perhaps provides loans.
+Commercial banks actually offer a full range of services like offers checking accounts, savings accounts, or maybe lending services, perhaps providing loans.
 These really are the characteristics that separate a commercial bank from some of the other entities.

 Besides, in addition to accepting deposits, which they all do is a commercial bank is typically organized as a corporation.